qwj/python-proxy/README.md

 Next, run pproxy.py remotely on server "aa.bb.cc.dd"

-    python3.6 pproxy.py -p 12345 -t psocks -rc "This is a cipher key"
+    python3.6 pproxy.py -p 12345 -t psocks -c "This is a cipher key"

 By doing this, the traffic between local and aa.bb.cc.dd is encrypted by stream cipher Chacha20 with key "This is a cipher key".
 If target hostname is not in "rules", traffic will go through locally.
 Otherwise, traffic will go through the remote server by encryption.